mau-jac/1T6-F21/wk3/tab-foot-head-pg-images-review.md

 ## Headers and Footers

-> 📖 For this section of the notes please refer to the following resource: ':class=inline-img'
+> 📖 For this section of the notes please refer to the following resource:
 >
 > [Word: Headers and Footers ](https://www.youtube.com/watch?v=lNdjuIYuB3o&t=149s)